Which Caribbean Island Should You Visit?

 Photo by Shutterstock

-The Dominican Republic is full of family-friendly hotels with suitable activities.
+The Dominican Republic is full of family-friendly hotels and activities, like whale watching.

 Photo by EMS-DOP/Shutterstock